-In this work, we developed a robust and numerically accurate framework for studying four-body quantum scattering in one-dimensional systems using the adiabatic hyperspherical representation combined with the slow variable discretization method.
-This approach enables precise resolution of dimer-dimer scattering properties, even in the presence of sharp avoided crossings in hyperspherical potentials.
+In this work, we developed a robust and numerically accurate framework for solving four-body scattering in one-dimensional quantum systems using the adiabatic hyperspherical representation in combination with the slow-variable discretization method.
+This approach enables precise determination of dimer-dimer scattering amplitudes, even in the presence of sharp avoided crossings in the hyperspherical potentials.

-We validated our method against known analytical results for $\sinh$-$\cosh$ model interactions, finding excellent agreement across energy scales.
-Extending beyond analytically tractable regimes, we explored scattering in non-integrable systems and identified a resonance in the dimer-dimer scattering length indicative of tetramer formation.
-These results not only affirm the accuracy of our method but also demonstrate its potential to uncover emergent few-body phenomena in low-dimensional systems.
+We validated our method against exact analytical results available for the $\sinh$-$\cosh$ interaction model, obtaining excellent agreement across a wide range of energies.
+Extending beyond the analytically tractable regime, we explored non-integrable parameter regions and identified a resonance in the dimer-dimer scattering length that signals the emergence of a tetramer bound state.
+These results highlight both the accuracy of our approach and its capability to reveal emergent few-body phenomena in low-dimensional systems.

+Although the $\sinh$-$\cosh$ potential is chosen primarily for analytical convenience, its short-range character enables access to the universal low-energy regime, where scattering properties depend only on the two-body scattering length and not on microscopic interaction details -- just as in higher-dimensional systems \cite{Petrov2004PRL,Leyronas2006PRA}.
+In the Appendix \ref{secA1}, we show explicitly that the dimer-dimer scattering length in this model obeys the universal relation $a_{\rm dd} = 0.5 a_{\rm aa, S}$, consistent with known results in Ref. \cite{Gogolin2005PRL,Petrov2018PRA}.
+Crucially, the $\sinh$-$\cosh$ model also allows us to analytically extract the scattering properties of antisymmetric dimers, and we find that they obey the same universal law, $a_{\rm dd} = 0.5 a_{\rm aa,A}$.
+A full numerical confirmation of universality would require propagation to much larger hyperradii, where the adiabatic potentials and couplings are already smooth.
+In that asymptotic regime, a sparse-grid representation combined with interpolation or extrapolation could be employed efficiently and matched to the short-range slow-variable discretization region \cite{JiaPhDThesis}.
+We defer such large-scale numerical developments to future work.

 Our findings pave the way for future investigations into more complex configurations, such as mass-imbalanced mixtures, excited-state collisions, and recombination processes.
 The hyperspherical approach, enhanced by SVD, offers a powerful platform for quantitatively probing universal physics in ultracold atomic gases.